Greenland Ultimate Winter Adventure in Uummannaq & Ilulissat

 Our days spent in Uummannaq will be structured around the prevailing conditions, light and guest energy.
 Our focus as always is to get you to the best locations at the right time in the best light.
 We aim to give our guests a full immersion into Inuit settlement life and an opportunity to photograph some unique and very dramatic polar landscapes.
 We will not have a set day by day itinerary as we will photograph and explore according to the prevailing conditions.
 Here are some of our photographic options:

-Landscapes – the landscape around our base are spectacular.
+Landscapes – the landscape around our base is spectacular.
 We will go by foot onto the sea-ice, where many icebergs are embedded and we will be able to venture relatively close and to get unique images, this is walking on the flat!
 The photographic potential of the icebergs is important, we can shoot them by both sunrise and sunset and also use them for aurora foreground.
 The heart-shaped mountain makes a fabulous backdrop for many of our images.
 There is also a very beautiful clear ice lake near the settlement which provides a striking and changeable foreground for the ‘heart mountain’.

 Aurora borealis – whenever possible in the evenings we will go out to shoot the aurora in a variety of locations depending on local conditions and where exactly the aurora manifests.
 Uummannaq is so far north that quite often the aurora will be in the southern sky.